Skip to content

 Hint

 If you try an action that is not allowed on a locked instance, the error message is generic, for example unable to delete.
 If your instance is locked, you'll see a 🔒 in the web interface.
-To modify your instance, select "Unlock" before proceeding with care.
+To modify your instance, select Unlock before proceeding with care.

 Resize instance